jmiszczak/qi/README.md

 ## Usage

-Package funcionality is defined in `QI.m` and `QIEstras.m` files, whish should pbe placed in `Applications` subdirectory in `.Mathematica` directory (on Unix-based systems).
+Package funcionality is defined in `QI.m` and `QIExtras.m` files, whish should pbe placed in `Applications` subdirectory in `.Mathematica` directory (on Unix-based systems).

 The main package can be loaded
 ```